habyt/hiring-data-engineer-case-study/README.md

 You do not need to assume that you are working in any particular database system.

 We are looking for:
-- clarity of thought and argument
+- clarity of thought and arguments
-- scalability of the proposed model (e.g., what if we start renting to businesses?)
+- scalability of the proposed model (e.g., what if we start renting to businesses? would that change anything?)

 ## Code Exercise